Pheniksja/Budget-application/README.md

-A budget calculator to measure monthly expenses and incomes.
+A budget calculator to measure monthly expenses and income.

 I've created a simple application for calculating monthly expenses.
 I used Bootstrap 4.2.